 So the most difficult for me was transforming my gender identity as an actress from masculine roles to feminine roles.
-There are many different versions of Rocky Horror Picture Show and I watched everything and especially focused on pretty, womanly movements.
+There are many different versions of Rocky Horror Picture Show and I watched everything I could find and especially focused on Janet’s pretty and womanly movements.
 The part I felt most difficult was performing Janet’s “Toucha, Toucha, Touch Me,” which was about her pent-up sexual frustrations and lust awakenings.
-The scene I feared the most was the scene at the start of Act II (shyly giggles), in which Janet had her first sex with Frank, who disguised himself as her fiancé, Brad.
+The scene I feared the most was the scene at the start of Act II (shyly giggles), in which Janet had her first sex with Frank, who disguised himself as her fiancé, Brad, to seduce her.

 What are your strong and weak points as an actress?
 Let’s start with your strong points.

 I think one of my strengths so far is adaptability [to different roles].
 I’m overly facially expressive.
 I think another one of my strengths is craziness.
 Brodie always told me, “you’re a weirdo!”
-I’d say “I know!” maybe that’s a strong point for an actress.
+I’d proudly response, “I know!” – maybe that’s a strong point for an actress.
 I love moving my body, I can’t stop moving my body and dancing whenever I’m hyped.